|Travel time from Adelaide||10 minutes|

 The lake however can become very choppy particularly with the prevailing south-westerly sea breeze.
 Mornings are the best times to paddle as the wind is generally calmer.

-Recommended canoeing launch points: Aquatic Reserve – Canoe SA Headquarters (Bower Rd), Dotterel Reserve (Dotterel Drive), Oarsman Reserve (Military Rd).
+Recommended canoeing launch points: Aquatic Reserve – Paddle South Australia Headquarters (Bower Rd), Dotterel Reserve (Dotterel Drive), Oarsman Reserve (Military Rd).

 Situated in the middle of the lake is Deflin Island which is approximately 6km in circumference.
 The island provides significant protection from the wind and novice paddlers can enjoy paddling around the island on calmer days, or stay on the northern side of the West Lakes Boulevard bridges on windier days.
 A map of West Lakes is available below.